fomy/destor/README.md

 General Information
 -------------------
-This is a prototype of a deduplication system called destor.
+Destor is a platform for data deduplication evaluation.

 Features
 --------